BenchCouncil/VC-MedAI/README.md

 # VC-MedAI---Transforming Clinical Trials in Medicine: The Reshaping Power of Virtual Clinician-Based In-silico Trials for AI

-# 一.Data Access
+# 1.Data Access

-AI.vs.Clinician database comprises a set of comma-separated value (CSV) files and all related source code.
-Since the database contains not only the patients’ information from MIMIC databases but also the clinicians’ information from 14 medical centers, users must use the database with caution and respect.
-The database has been uploaded to PhysioNet35 platform  and is waiting for approval.
-We also upload the database to the Journal’s online submission system for review.
-To access the database, the following steps need to be completed:
+VC-MedAI is constructed based on AI.vs.Clinician database, which comprises a set of comma-separated value (CSV) files indicating the interactions between AI and clinicians.

+To access the AI.vs.Clinician database, the following steps need to be completed:

     • The researchers must complete the access steps required by MIMIC databases.
     • the researchers are required to sign a data use agreement, which delineates acceptable data usage and security protocols and prohibits attempts to identify individual clinicians and patients.
+    • The researchers are required to send an access request to the contributors and provide a description of the research project.

 Our project uses the data version "Original-Recorded-Version".

-# 二.VC-MedAI Simulator
+# 2.VC-MedAI Simulator

 ## 2.1 Data Embedding
 | No. | Code | Description |